-Valuation technique Significant unobservable inputs Inter-relationship betweer significant unobservable inputs and fair value measurement Market comparison technique: The valuation model is based on three approaches: 1.
-Market approach : This approach uses information generated by market transactions of the Company being valued or the transactions of comparable companies.
+Valuation technique Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurement Market comparison technique: The valuation model is based on three approaches: 1.
+Market approach: This approach uses information generated by market transactions of the Company being valued or the transactions of comparable companies.
 The following market-linked information may be used for determining valuation under this approach.
 Quoted price of the company being valued, Past transaction value of the company being valued, Listed comparable companies' trading multiples like price to earning ratio, enterprise value to earning before interest, tax, depreciation and amortisation, enterprise value to sales etc. Transactions multiples for investment / M & A transaction of comparable companies.
 The valuation arrived at based on the market approach reflects the current value of the Company perceived in the active market.
 However, as the valuation arrived at using market multiples is based on the past/current transaction or traded values of comparable companies/businesses, it may not reflect the possible changes in future trend of cash flows being generated by a business.
 2. Income approach - The income approach reflects present value of future cash flows.
 For valuing a business, the discounted cash flow (DCF) methodology is used under this approach.
 This methodology works on the premise that the value of a business is measured in terms of future cash flow streams, discounted to the present time at an appropriate discount rate.
 This method is used to determine the present value of business on a going concern assumption.
 The DCF technique recognizes the time value of money.
-3. Cost approach -The cost approach essentially estimates the cost of replacing the tangible assets of the business.
-The replacing free cash flows available to the firm (which are derived on the basis of the likely future earnings of the company).
-Comparable unobservable entity has been taken as a base for the valuation of unquoted equity shares and its management's own assumptions for arriving at a fair value such as projected cash flows used to value a business etc. As stated , highest priority is given to unadjusted quoted price of listed entities and lowest priority to non-market linked inputs such as future cash flows used in income approach.
+The value of the firm is arrived at by estimating the Free Cash Flow to Firm (FCFF) and discounting the same at the Weighted Average Cost of Capital (WACC).
+FCFF is estimated by forecasting free cash flows available to the firm (which are derived on the basis of the likely future earnings of the company).
+3. Cost approach - The cost approach essentially estimates the cost of replacing the tangible assets of the business.
+The replacement co Comparable unobservable entity has been taken as a base for the valuation of unquoted equity shares and its management's own assumptions for arriving at a fair value such as projected cash flows used to value a business etc. As stated, highest priority is given to unadjusted quoted price of listed entities and lowest priority to non-market linked inputs such as future cash flows used in income approach.
 The estimated fair value would increase (decrease) if: There is a change in pricing multiple owing to change in earnings of the entity.
-Considering the diverse asse and investment base of the Company with differing risk/return profiles, a sum of the parts approach has been adopted for the valuation Under this method, the value of each distinct business asset/investment has been arrived at separately and tota value estimate for the Company presented as the sum of all its business investments/assets.
+Considering the diverse asset and investment base of the Company with differing risk/return profiles, a sum of the parts approach has been adopted for the valuation.
+Under this method, the value of each distinct business/asset/investment has been arrived at separately and total value estimate for the Company presented as the sum of all its business / investments/assets.